Immersive • XR/AR

 Info

-We let visitors become conductors and lead a virtual orchestra through real-time baton movements.
-Sensors detect their rhythm and speed, while illuminated musical instruments add to the immersive experience.
-It's an educational and enchanting way to connect with Tchaikovsky's music and the conductor's art.
+Visitors become conductors and lead a virtual orchestra with real-time baton movements.
+Sensors detect rhythm and speed, while illuminated instruments augment the scene.
+It’s an educational and enchanting way to connect with Tchaikovsky’s music and the conductor’s craft.

-I formed the interactive stand design, animation and gameplay interface.
+I designed the interactive stand, animation, and gameplay interface.

 Stage 2